canonical/jaas-documentation/howto/manage-models.md

 In order to use models with JAAS, the models must be running on a Juju controller that is properly configured.
 The necessary config values cannot be set after bootstrap time, so any existing models must be migrated to a new controller.

-The process of creating a local Juju controller that is properly configured is described in {doc}`this how-to <./add_controller>`.
+The process of creating a local Juju controller that is properly configured is described in {ref}`add-a-juju-controller`.

 Once a Juju controller that is configured to communicate with JIMM has been created, move onto the next step.